 For Families

-Mitsis Messonghi | Moraitika - Right on the beach with four pools, a mini aquapark, kids' club and entertainment programme that'll keep everyone from toddlers to teens happy.
+Mitsis Messonghi | Moraitika - right on the beach with four pools, a mini aquapark, kids' club and entertainment programme that'll keep everyone from toddlers to teens happy.
 The pizza station alone is worth the trip.

-Roda Beach Resort & Spa | Roda - A proper five-star beachfront resort in the north with top-tier facilities, multiple pools and enough activities to wear the kids out.
+Roda Beach Resort & Spa | Roda - a proper five-star beachfront resort in the north with top-tier facilities, multiple pools and enough activities to wear the kids out.
 Spa for the grown-ups when you need five minutes' peace.

-Grecotel LUX Me Daphnila Bay Dassia | Dassia - Five-star luxury with a kids' club, pirate ship cruises and a Dine Club concept that lets you eat at neighbouring Grecotel restaurants.
+Grecotel LUX Me Daphnila Bay Dassia | Dassia - five-star luxury with a kids' club, pirate ship cruises and a Dine Club concept that lets you eat at neighbouring Grecotel restaurants.
 The WhatsApp concierge is a game-changer.

 For Couples

-Ikos Dassia | Dassia The big one.
+Ikos Dassia | Dassia - the big one.
 Michelin-starred dining, eight restaurants, award-winning cocktails and a complimentary MINI Countryman to explore the island.
 This is all-inclusive done properly.

-Grecotel Eva Palace | Kommeno Bay - Tucked away on the Kommeno Peninsula with panoramic sea views, a rooftop spa and olive groves all around.
+Grecotel Eva Palace | Kommeno Bay - tucked away on the Kommeno Peninsula with panoramic sea views, a rooftop spa and olive groves all around.
 Romantic without being cheesy.

-Domes Miramare | Moraitika - - Adults-only luxury on the waterfront with elegant suites, a private beach and spa facilities that'll leave you feeling like a new person.
+Domes Miramare | Moraitika - adults-only luxury on the waterfront with elegant suites, a private beach and spa facilities that'll leave you feeling like a new person.

 For Groups & Mates

-Porto Demo Boutique Hotel | Agios Georgios North Adults-only boutique vibes just minutes from the beach.
+Porto Demo Boutique Hotel | Agios Georgios North - adults-only boutique vibes just minutes from the beach.
 Great for couples or groups who want a mix of relaxation and fun without the kids running about.

-Blue Princess Beach Hotel & Suites | Liapades - Overlooking a secluded bay with à la carte restaurants, a beach bar and maisonettes if you're rolling deep.
+Blue Princess Beach Hotel & Suites | Liapades - overlooking a secluded bay with Γ la carte restaurants, a beach bar and maisonettes if you're rolling deep.
 Laid-back luxury with your toes in the sand.

 Budget-Friendly Picks

-Pelekas Monastery | Pelekas - All-inclusive on a clifftop with Insta-worthy views of the Ionian Sea.
-On a Blue Flag beach with free loungers – proper good value for a four-star.
+Pelekas Monastery | Pelekas - perched on a cliff with Insta-worthy views of the Ionian Sea, this all-inclusive four-star sits right on a Blue Flag beach.
+Proper good value for a sun-soaked unwind.

-Corfu holidays travel guide
+Corfu holidays 2026 / 2027 travel guide

-👩❤️👨 Things to do in Corfu for couples
+π©ββ€οΈβπ¨ Things to do in Corfu for couples

 Looking to level-up the romance?
-Corfu's got the kind of dreamy backdrops and laid-back vibes that make couples’ holidays feel next-level.
+Corfu's got the kind of dreamy backdrops and laid-back vibes that make couplesβ holidays feel next-level.

 Stroll hand-in-hand through the Old Town of Corfu (UNESCO-listed) with its pastel mansions and Venetian alleyways.

-Grab a sunset cocktail at Loggas Beach, aka “Sunset Beach” – one of the most romantic spots on the island.
+Grab a sunset cocktail at Loggas Beach, aka βSunset Beachβ β one of the most romantic spots on the island.

 Book a private boat to Paxos and Antipaxos for crystal-clear waters, secret coves and a swim with zero interruptions.